Static Pricing Guarantees for Queueing Systems: Single-server Static Pricing Guarantees

 \subsection{Approximation of revenue rate}

-We now state and prove Lemma \ref{RevRateC=0Prop} which ensures our constructed policy attains the advertised proportions of the optimal revenue. \begin{lemma} Suppose $\pi^*$ is an optimal dynamic policy and that it induces the average arrival rate $\tilde\lambda$.
+We now state and prove Lemma \ref{RevRateC=0Prop} which ensures our constructed policy attains the revenue guarantee in Theorem \ref{StaticGuarantee}. \begin{lemma} Suppose $\pi^*$ is an optimal dynamic policy and that it induces the average arrival rate $\tilde\lambda$.
 Then, for any $\gamma$, the policy $\pi^{\tilde\lambda, \gamma}$ satisfies

 \end{lemma} \proof{Proof.} Using Eq. (\ref{revenueDefinition}), we can compute the revenue rate of the static policy $\pi^{\tilde\lambda,\gamma}$:

 Using the facts that $\tilde{\lambda} < 1$ and that the blocking probability $\mathbb{P}_{\gamma+1}(\pi^{\lambda,\gamma})$ is increasing in $\lambda$, we get the following bound: